-That you may devote yourself wholly to Ministry of the Word, we premise and obligate ourselves to:
+That you may devote yourself wholly to Ministry of the Word, we promise and obligate ourselves to:

-- a.
-Pay you an annual salary of \$16,800 in at least monthly payments. - b.
-Provide you with a housing allowance of \$16,200 in at least monthly payments. - c.
-Grant you a travel allowance of \$1,000 annually. - A Pay into the Associate Reformed Presbyterian Retirement Plan Fund as prescribed by the General Synod. (\$.5% of total pay - \$3451) - e.
-Pay \$550 per month for the cost of your family's participation in a private medical insurance program. - Review with you at least annually the adequacy of this compensation. - 9.
-Grant you an annual vacation of 4 (four) weeks. - E. Continue the provisions of this call for a period not to exceed 3 (three) months from the onset of total disability. - In the event of your death during the term of this call, to continue the provisions of the call for at least 3 (three) months.
+Pay into the Associate Reformed Presbyterian Retirement Plan Fund as prescribed by the General Synod. (\$5% of total pay - \$3451)

+9. Grant you an annual vocation of 4 (four) weeks.

+2. Continue the provisions of this call for a period not to exceed 3 (three) months from the onset of total disability.

+In the event of your death during the term of this call, to continue the provisions of the call for at least 3 (three) months.

+Minutes of MVP - Spring 2013

+Appendix H

-CHRISTIAN EDUCATION COMMITTEE
+CURISTIAN EDUCATION COMMUTTEE

-Spring 2013 Meeting Tuesday, March 5, 2013 10:00 am
+Spring 2015 Meeting Thewiny, March 5, 2013 (0900 cm

-Members Present: Dan Hazen, Chairman, Randy Goulder (substitute), Charles Browning, Matthew Heathman (substitute), Michael Shotwell (elder substitute) and David Storment.
+Members Present: Dan Huzen, Chuirman, Randy Goaluer (substitute), Charles Browning, Marhew Henthrong (substitute), Machaei Staawell (elder substitute) and David Storment.

-Meeting Opened with Prayer by Dan Hazen, chairman.
+Meeting Opened with Prayer by Dan Hazen, chairman,

 #1 Report was made of the Summer Camp Planning Session held February 14 - 15, 2013 Counselors met and chose the theme "Who is Your Hero?" using 2 lessons on each of the four Gospels.
 Each teacher will take one gospel, and show Christ as Savior in that Gospel.
 CRS is not increasing their rates this year, so we should not need to increase our registration fees.
 Fees will remain \$250 per camper.
 MVP Camp will be held July 15 - 20, 2013.
 Speakers will be Matthew Heathman, Alex Coblenz and Scott Fletcher thus far.
-The Committee approved a change in the MVP Camp Registration Form, deleting the requirement of a Notary Public certification, requiring only a "Witness" signature by the Pastor, an Elder or a Deacon of the sponsoring church.
+The Committee approved a change in the MVP Camp Registration Form, deleting the requirement of a Notary Public certification, requiring only a "Witness" signature by Us Pastor, an Edge of a Deacon of the sponsor of church.

-M/S/P to approve payment of required deposit to CRS to secure our reservation for the week of July 15 - 20, 2013.
+M/S/P to approve prominent or required deposit to CRS to secure our reservation for the week of $B{\rm eV}$ (5 - 20, 2013)

-#2 The committee discussed utilizing a video technician (Mr. Joel Rozier of Georgia) to come to camp to film for the week and produce promotional DVD's for \$1500 plus travel expenses.
-The reason for the venture is to expand our current reach at MVP Camp.
-We have the potential to grow up to 50% at CRS.
-Dan has contacted the Communications Department of MSU in hopes of finding a film student who can do similar work for less money but has not received any responses yet.
+2. The committee discussed utilizing a video technic an iMr J. e.
+Rezier of Georgian to come to comp to film for the week and preduce pronactional DVD's for \$1500 plus travel expenses.
+The reason for the vetture is to exploid our current reach in MVP Comp.
+We have the petential to give up to \$0% at CRS.
+Dati has confected, the Communications Department of MSU in nopes of finding a relativistident who can do similar work for less money but has not received any responses yet.
 John Tucker and David Storment knew potential contacts as well.